 What Are Email Cover Letters?

-A cover letter is a letter sent along with the resume to the prospective employer.
+A cover letter commonly accompanies a resume to the prospective employer.
 It is also called a letter of application or a letter of intent.
 This letter mainly focuses on introducing yourself and getting the reader to read your resume.

-It should be written in a way that encourages the reader to read your resume.
+It should be written to encourage the reader to read your resume.
 Your letter should be able to tell the employer why you are contacting them, what your goals are, and what you can do for the employer.
 If you are applying for a specific job, your letter should tell the employer why you are the best person for the job and why they should hire you.

 Common Mistakes To Avoid In Email Cover Letters